 Topics on any subject pertaining to groundwater will be considered for publication.
 Manuscripts must not have been previously published, or currently submitted elsewhere for publication, while in review for Groundwater Monitoring & Remediation®.

 to the author at a rate of US $250 per page.
 Review papers will be billed US $250 per page after the eighth page.
-To estimate length, assume approximately 850 words per page; reduce that if you have a significant number of equations, subheads,
+To estimate length, assume approximately 850 words per page; reduce that if you have a significant number of equations, subheads, figures,